 Have you experienced a bereavement or loss?
 Are you feeling anxious much of the time?
 How are you coping with the stress of work and managing your home life?

 Life can feel difficult and sometimes overwhelming.
 As we start to come out of the pandemic, stress levels are still high.
 You might be feeling anxious and helpless.

 Talking to a counsellor – someone outside of your family and friends – gives you space to say what you really want to say.
 To explore your feelings and how they are affecting your behaviour.
 To identify ways to help you cope with your feelings and move forward.
 To help you manage your stress and anxiety or work through relationship issues or grief.

 Talking to a counsellor can help you to understand why you feel and act the way you do.
 I can give you a safe space to talk about how you really feel and give you a non-judgemental environment to work through your feelings and how you can make positive changes in your life.

-I've been there.
+I’ve been there.
 Counselling helped me with a number of issues that I thought I could deal with.
 Having the space to talk them through with a therapist enabled me to move forward.
 Find out more about me here.
-I am a qualified counsellor, registered with the BACP.
-I offer sessions online via a secure platform, and face to face counselling sessions in Gidea Park, Romford and in Brentwood, Essex.
+I am a qualified counsellor, registered with the BACP and the NCS.
+I offer sessions online via a secure platform, and face to face counselling sessions in Gidea Park, Romford .

 I can help if you are struggling with any of the following: